davidsonz/Travel-Website/_posts/2015-12-07-ExeterReturn.md

 We also went down to Cornwall for the day to visit <a target="_blank" href="https://www.nationaltrust.org.uk/lanhydrock">Lanhydrock</a>, one of the stately homes in this part of the country. <br>
 Lanhydrock is also one of the buildings they use to film Poldark but unfortunately none of the actors were there when we were.
 We had a great time exploring the grounds and the house. <br>
-A lot of the house was gutted by fire a few decades ago but one of the wings is still n pristine condition with the corridor ceiling depicting scenes from the bible in intricate plaster work.
-The house was even all done up for a Victorian Christmas including a Christmas Lunch option at the afe on site.
+A lot of the house was gutted by fire a few decades ago but one of the wings is still in pristine condition with the corridor ceiling depicting scenes from the bible in intricate plaster work.
+The house was even all done up for a Victorian Christmas including a Christmas Lunch option at the are on site.

 It was a lot of fun returning to Exeter and doing all the things we wished we could have done to years ago.